rgjr/Hart-Challenge/README.md

 # Hart-Challenge
 Coding challenge for Hart Solutions.
-Creating a simple user registration page that connects to a database to store user info, allows for users to comment on one another's pages, and allows for sharing of pictures.
+Creating a simple user registration page that connects to a database to store and retrieve user info.
+Will allow for users to comment on one another's pages, and allows for sharing of pictures in future iterations.

 ### Installation